 According to the National Bar Association, nearly 50 percent of all private lawyers in the U.S. are solo practitioners.
 Being out on your own, either in a solo practice or small firm, means you’re responsible for establishing and funding your retirement plan.
+This is a significant repsonsibility considering everything you will need to pay for without an income from employment, such as the lakeside village nursing home you’ve been coveting.
 And with the daily demands from clients and administrative tasks, it’s easy to let planning for retirement fall by the wayside.
 In fact, nearly one in five people (not just lawyers) who are nearing retirement have zero money saved.
 This is especially concerning when you consider that the average length of retirement is 19 years.
 If you need help making a Plan For Retirement, contact a service such as RichLife Advisors.

 Needless to say, the time to begin saving for retirement is now.
 Having a basic understanding of how some of the common retirement plans work may help.